Ideas! Ideas! We need more ideas.

 While selecting keyword phrases, take into consideration the months in which each particular phrase is searched most often.
 I will highlight months that offer the greatest search volume in an effort to maximize the SEO traffic potential for each piece of content.
 This, in a nutshell, can serve as simple, SEO-driven content calendar.

-Once your content topics have been identified, the next step is to determine what types of content fit best with each topic.
+Once your content topics have been identified, the next step is to determine what types of content and formats fit best with each topic.
 As we mentioned earlier, the buyer’s journey determines what types of content work well for each step and appeals to the target audience.
 Some may prefer infographics over articles while others may want to listen to a podcast instead.

 Here is a list of content types to work into your content marketing calendar: